Binary Tree in Action (Serialization)

 After calling the traverse

-function, can you immediately determine the order of elements in the res
+function, can you guess the order of elements in the res

-, which flattens the binary tree into a list, where -1 represents null.
+.
+This is the "flattened" binary tree as a list, where -1 means null.

-Flattening the binary tree into a string follows the same logic:
+Flattening the binary tree into a string is the same idea:

 // character representing separator